The Phantom of the Opera (2004 soundtrack)

 The Phantom of the Opera is the soundtrack of the 2004 film which is based on the Andrew Lloyd Webber musical.
 There were two versions released, the standard 14-track release and a two-disc deluxe edition.

 Track listing

-In addition to the listed tracks, versions of "The Phantom of the Opera", remixed by Junior Vasquez, were made available to iTunes customers who purchased the expanded edition.
+In addition to the listed tracks, remixes of "The Phantom of the Opera" by Junior Vasquez, were made available to iTunes customers who purchased the expanded edition.